-Education International is the world’s largest Global Union Federation that brings together organisations of teachers and other education employees from across the world.
-Through our 386 member unions and organisations, we represent more than 32.5 million teachers and education support personnel in 178 countries and territories in a shared mission to achieve quality education for all.
+Education International (EI) is the world’s largest Global Union Federation.
+Through our 383 member organisations, we represent more than 32.5 million teachers and education support personnel in 178 countries and territories in a shared mission to achieve quality education for all.

 About the role

 Reporting to the ETUCE Director and working under the general supervision of EI’ Sr Manager of Operations and of EI’s General Secretary, the Finance Coordinator (ETUCE), provides appropriate accounting services to ETUCE - EI’s European region, oversees its financial transactions, develops budgets, monitors payments and invoices and prepares financial reports, supports, and advises on staff payroll matters and oversees the financial aspects of projects granted by international institutions.